 The 3 Lessons Learned From a Pandemic-proof Law Firm

-Law firms that have not diversified or considered how they can take advantage of their referral network to invest their efforts in areas of law less affected by Covid are likely to face cost-cutting measures to off-set the loss of revenue from traditional sources.
+Law firms that have not diversified or considered how they can take advantage of their referral network to invest their efforts in areas of law less affected by COVID-19 are likely to face cost-cutting measures to offset the loss of revenue from traditional sources.
 The ability to pivot quickly and cheaply is critical to success during the times of a pandemic.

 While some law firms will take this time to pivot into new practice areas permanently, most law firms will look to adjust marketing budgets and refocus staff efforts temporarily.
 SimplyConvert allows for the instant pivot and referral of cases to the right lawyer without the need for increased costs.